-This occurred a week before Wachovia was taken over by Well's Fargo so I don't know how lax they were at the bank handing out car loans but it must have been easy not to know who I am.
+This occurred a week before Wachovia was taken over by Wells Fargo so I don't know how lax they were at the bank handing out car loans but it must have been easy not to know who I am.
 Now I try to get a loan today and not a chance.
 This dealer and finance manager have ruined my credit.
 As for Capital One, they are self destructing.
 Stay away from dealership and their employees.

-Most Banks & Credit Unions have well established processes to address possible fraud being perpetuated against their customers -- especially phishing by con artists who target the institution's customers.
-Apparently, Capital One does not & does not care.
+Most banks & credit unions have well established processes to address possible fraud being perpetuated against their customers -- especially phishing by con artists who target the institution's customers.
+Apparently, capital one does not & does not care.
 Recommendation: if you're a capital one customer, or thinking of becoming one, use their information and call as if you've got a fraud issue-- and see how you're treated, or would be if you did.

 I explained the situation and was passed off a couple of time until I ended up right where I started.
 I called again, with similar results.
 I called the two convenient branches I frequent, again to no avail; the people there had no idea.
-One, however, informed me that the calls were "probably" associated with activating the new ATM card they claimed they sent me, but I never received, to replace the card with "Chevy Chase" on it.
-As a security precaution they canceled ALL my ATM cards!!
+One, however, informed me that the calls were "probably" associated with activating the new atm card they claimed they sent me, but I never received, to replace the card with "chevy chase" on it.
+As a security precaution they canceled all my atm cards!

-BOTTOM LINE: I was NEVER able to contact anybody at Capital One that could, or would, address the apparent problem -- that someone seemed to be targeting Capital One customers via a focused, and persistent, phishing attack.
+Bottom line: I was never able to contact anybody at capital one that could, or would, address the apparent problem -- that someone seemed to be targeting capital one customers via a focused, and persistent, phishing attack.

-BENCHMARKS: I contacted my long-standing Credit Union, Insurer, and a couple of other local banks (one of who is my new bank post-Capital One...), all based on their webste info, and asked them the same question I tried to ask Capital One.
-EVERY one of them was able to explain their process and it took exactly one phone call on my part to get to someone every time.
+Benchmarks: I contacted my long standing credit union, insurer, and a couple of other local banks (one of who is my new bank post-capital one), all based on their website info and asked them the same question I tried to ask capital one.
+Every one of them was able to explain their process and it took exactly one phone call on my part to get to someone every time.
 Why would anyone want to do business with a bank that lets its customers fend for themselves?
 Maybe that's why they're saturation marketing with tv commercials using lunkheaded barbarians (at least in the northern Virginia area) they're targeting the market of dopes they can dupe?

-I read somewhere that Capital One is (early 2011) providing credit card accounts for higher risk customers than its competition (i.e. its providing credit cards to those rejected by credit card providers) -- so, one would naturally expect more problems and it is in Capital One's selfish self-interest to provide lousy service given a clientele that would be having above-average problems... or put another way they may provide the same level of service, which would be diluted by increasing use by sub-tier customers.
+I read somewhere that capital one is (early 2011) providing credit card accounts for higher risk customers than its competition (i.e. It's providing credit cards to those rejected by credit card providers) so, one would naturally expect more problems and it is in capital one's selfish self-interest to provide lousy service given a clientele that would be having above average problems..
+Or put another way they may provide the same level of service, which would be diluted by increasing use by sub-tier customers.